CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

     ---------------- -----
     rocket            1016

-To show a list of processes and PIDs associated with a specific VRF table, run the `vrf task list <vrf-name>` command.
+To return a list of processes and PIDs associated with a specific VRF table, run `vrf task list <vrf-name>`.
 For example:

     cumulus@switch:~$ vrf task list rocket